thermalkid/GildedRose/readme.md

 Let's exclude the two failing tests (Sulfuras_Quality_Is_Always_80 & Quality_Increases_For_Brie) for now.
 The ApprovalTest acts as our catch-all at least for now.

+## Update 10/2 - First Pass
+Additional boundary Tests (SellIn == 0) added.

+First pass refactor of UpdateQuality complete.
+Switch, constaints and dedicated methods added.
+Code readable but a bit "iffy" Common themes:-

+* We always decrement SellIn last
+* We check for > 0 and < 50 at the end rather than on each increment (if not Sulfuras).

+### Next Steps
+Introduce classes for the 4 types of item, introduce factory to create AgedBrieItem etc Correct namespaces
+Extend for "Conjured Mana Cake" - note that this will require tests AND break the ApprovalTest